-Cotton is the most popular fabric used to make sheets and other bedding, and for good reason.
+Cotton is the most popular fabric used to make sheets and other bedding and for good reason.
 It’s durable, breathable, soft, easy to care for, and generally quite affordable.
 You’ll find several different types of cotton, however.
-Here are some of the most common.
+Some terms refer to the origin of the cotton fibers themselves, while other terms refer to the style of weaving or methods of treating cotton fabric.
+Here are some of the most common:

 - Egyptian cotton is the most luxurious variety.
-This is what you’ll want if you’re shopping for super-soft, high-quality bed sheets.
+This is is the choice if you want super-soft, high-quality bed sheets.
 Grown in the warm, dry climates of North Africa, Egyptian cotton has extra-long fibers that create the softest, smoothest fabric.

 - Supima® is a trademarked name for fibers and materials woven from 100% American Pima cotton.

 - MicroCotton® is a trademarked brand of extremely fine cotton thread developed in India.
 This durable cotton, made from long-staple cotton fibers, is very soft and absorbent.

 - Cotton jersey refers to sheets made from cotton fabric that is knit rather than woven.
 Cotton jersey is essentially the same fabric used in cotton T-shirts, so you will like them if you enjoy the feel of soft cotton T-shirts.

 - Percale refers to a closely woven cotton fabric with a plain weave.
 It has a very cool texture with a thread count of 180 or higher.

 - Combed cotton refers to cotton fabric that has been treated to remove all the short fibers during the manufacturing process, leaving a very smooth fabric.